originalphoenix/I-Want-My-MTV/README.md

 Bugs
 - Refresh literally breaks angular, heck if I know why
-- If minimalism is enabled on jukebox then it reflects the whole site
 - Sometimes Jukebox gets angry during switching?
 - Front End Validation via Parsley Broke
 - Need to think about how to enforce unique usernames